Metal aromaticity

 Metal aromaticity or metalloaromaticity is the concept of aromaticity, found in many organic compounds, extended to metals and metal-containing compounds.
 The first experimental evidence for the existence of aromaticity in metals was found in aluminium cluster compounds of the type MAl_{4}^{−} where M stands for lithium, sodium or copper.
 These anions can be generated in a helium gas by laser vaporization of an aluminium / lithium carbonate composite or a copper or sodium / aluminium alloy, separated and selected by mass spectrometry and analyzed by photoelectron spectroscopy.
 The evidence for aromaticity in these compounds is based on several considerations.
 Computational chemistry shows that these aluminium clusters consist of a tetranuclear Al_{4}^{2−} plane and a counterion at the apex of a square pyramid.
-The Al_{4}^{2−} unit is perfectly planar and is not perturbed the presence of the counterion or even the presence of two counterions in the neutral compound M_{2}Al_{4}.
+The Al_{4}^{2−} unit is perfectly planar and is not perturbed by the presence of the counterion or even the presence of two counterions in the neutral compound M_{2}Al_{4}.
 In addition its HOMO is calculated to be a doubly occupied delocalized pi system making it obey Hückel's rule.
 Finally a match exists between the calculated values and the experimental photoelectron values for the energy required to remove the first 4 valence electrons.
 The first fully metal aromatic compound was a cyclogallane with a Ga32- core discovered by Gregory Robinson in 1995.